zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.sklearn.base.md

 Get the FHE circuit.

-The FHE circuit combines computational graph, mlir, client and server into a single object.
+The FHE circuit combines the computational graph, mlir, client, and server into a single object.
 More information available in Concrete documentation (https://docs.zama.ai/concrete/getting-started/terminology_and_structure) Is None if the model is not fitted.

 **Returns:**